 Monitoring and evaluation is important to help us maintain our high standards and to meet both our own objectives and those of the groups with whom we work.

 We evaluate our own performance after each visit and we value feedback from teachers and group leaders.
 We have two primary channels for providing feedback, our online survey and local site questionnaires for primary and secondary school visits.
 Teachers and group leaders are invited to discuss all aspects of their visit, including assessment and evaluation before they bring their groups.

 Parking at Alice Holt Forest

 Parking is free of charge for visits led by Alice Holt staff but parking charges apply to self-guided educational visits.
-If you book in advance you will be charged at reduced rates.

 Teachers, early years professionals and student teachers